How Many Nickels In $2

 Q: What is the weight of 40 nickels?

 A: The weight of a single nickel is approximately 5 grams.
-Therefore, 40 nickels would weigh approximately 200 grams.
-However, this is an approximation, as the actual weight might vary slightly due to manufacturing tolerances.
+So, 40 nickels would weigh approximately 200 grams.
+That said, this is an approximation, as the actual weight might vary slightly due to manufacturing tolerances.

 Q: What is the composition of a US nickel?